Azure/PSRule.Rules.Azure/docs/creating-your-pipeline.md

 !!!
 Tip
     The `inputPath` parameter only accepts a relative path.
-    For example: `azure/modules/` if you use have a `azure/modules/` directory in the root of your repository.
+    For example: `azure/modules/` if you have a `azure/modules/` directory in the root of your repository.
+    Becareful not to specify a leading `/` such as `/azure/modules/`.
+    On Linux `/` is the root directory, which makes this a fully qualified path instead of a relative path.

 === "GitHub Actions"